amirmojiry/cut-columns-page/README.md

 This function cut a part of a page in the way we want.
 ## Merge two image
 This function merge two image vertically.
+# The goal of this project
+I wanted to export the txt of a book.
+I had pages of the book at image format and I wanted to convert these with an Iranian OCR system.
+But this system could not recognize two columns page correctly.
+So I should cut coulmns and merge these vertically.
+And this system wanted money for each page, so if I had fewer pages, I paid fewer.
+So I used this code to merged four pages in one page.